Janamou/dart-server-codelab/README.md

 This functionality is already implemented in `lib/utils/json_loaders.dart`.
 Take a look at the code.
 Code parses the JSON files for speakers and sessions and generates a List of objects (`Speaker` and `Session`) for them using the `.toJson()` constructor for every object.

-And then we need to add in import to our `DevFestApi` class:
+And then we need to add an import to our `DevFestApi` class:

 ```dart
 import 'package:devfest_dart_code_lab/utils/json_loaders.dart';